IBT-FMI/COSplay/documentation/pyboard.rst

 On values for out channels
 --------------------------

-The values in this section are the value a pin takes when a stimulus is delivered.
+The values in this section are the values a pin takes when a stimulus is delivered.
 If no stimulus is to be delivered, the pin takes the oposite value.